AusClimateService/npcp/methods/ecdfm.md

 ### Application of the method

-There are choices to make when applying EDCDFm (or EQCDFm) relating to how many quantiles to calculate, how to interpolate between those quantiles, and whether to apply any temporal grouping (e.g. to process individual seasons or months separately).
+There are a number of choices to make when applying EDCDFm (or EQCDFm):
+- *Parametric or non-parametric*:
+  It is generally accepted that non-parametric quantile mapping is best for bias correction, so ECDFm is usually applied without fitting a parametric distribution to the data first.
+  We take a non-parametric / empirical approach.
+- *Downscaling (when and how)*:
+  Model data is usually on a coarser spatial grid than observations.
+  Some authors downscale the model data first
+  (via simple spatial interpolation, statistical downscaling or dynamical downscaling) and then perform bias correction.
+  Others upscale the observations, perform the bias correction on the model grid and then downscale the bias corrected model data.
+  We do the former and downscale the model data first using bilinear interpolation.
+- *Qunatiles (number and interpolation)*:
-We chose to calculate 100 quantiles and to apply nearest neighbour interpolation for data points that fall between two quantiles.
+  We chose to calculate 100 quantiles and to apply nearest neighbour interpolation to determine the adjustment factor for target data points that fall between two quantiles.
   Linear and cubic interpolation is much more computationally expensive and produces very similar results to nearest neighbour.
+- *Time grouping*:
+  It is common to bias correct individual seasons or months separately to avoid conflating different times of the year (e.g. spring and autumn temperature often occupy the same annual quantile space but may be biased in different ways).
   We apply monthly time grouping (i.e. process each month separately).
   Again, something like a 30-day running window is far more computationally expensive and produces similar results to monthly grouping.

 ### Performance